GoogleChrome/web.dev/src/site/content/en/blog/new-patterns-june-2022/index.md

 ---
 layout: post
-title: New Patterns
+title: New patterns
-subhead: Animations, theming, components and more layout patterns are live and ready to help kick start or inspire your UI and UX.
+subhead: Animations, theming, components,and more layout patterns are live and ready to help kick start or inspire your UI and UX.
 authors:
   - adamargyle
-description: Animations, theming, components and more layout patterns are live and ready to help kick start or inspire your UI and UX.
+description: Animations, theming, components, and more layout patterns are live and ready to help kick start or inspire your UI and UX.
 date: 2022-06-13
 hero: image/vS06HQ1YTsbMKSFTIPl2iogUQP73/mBXnYVdru7dzNVaQlh5M.png
 alt: Colorful circle and block pattern by George Francis in this Codepen https://codepen.io/georgedoescode/pen/OJjoymK